Preparing Your Child For Hospital

 How can I make a hospital visit easier for my child?

 If you have to leave, tell your child that you are going, and leave confidently, even if this causes distress.
-Make sure your nurse knows that you are leaving and when you will be back.
+Make sure your child’s nurse knows you are leaving and when you will be back.

 What can I expect once my child is home again after their hospital visit?

 Opportunities to share their feelings, to talk about their experience if they want to, and to play 'hospitals' will help.
-Older children may also like to draw pictures or make a book about their hospital stay.
+Older tamariki may also like to draw pictures or make a book about their hospital stay.

 What should I do if I am worried about my child after their hospital visit?